Paper Submission

 Submissions to the journal should be original unpublished work and should not be under review with any other journal.
 Papers should be submitted electronically here.

-In the first page of the manuscript, author(s) should provide the following information:
+On the first page of the manuscript, the author(s) should provide the following information:

-The title of the manuscript (but not the authors’ names) and the abstract (of no more than 250 words) should appear on the second page of the manuscript.
+The manuscript title (but not the authors’ names) and the abstract (of no more than 250 words) should appear on the second page of the manuscript.
 The abstract should be followed by three to seven keywords and up to five JEL descriptors.

-Authors should avoid mentioning any information that would enable identification by the reviewers.
+Authors should avoid mentioning any information enabling the reviewers to identify them.

 Authors Guidelines

-Financial Reporting adopts a formatting free approach in the submission of new manuscripts.
-Compliance with the authors guidelines is encouraged also in the first submission.
-In any case, the authors must comply with the following guidelines after acceptance or whenever required by the Editor.
+Compliance with the authors’ guidelines is encouraged since the first submission and throughout the publication process.
+In any case, the authors must comply with the following guidelines to have the manuscript accepted for publication.

 General Format